eufrat987/prisonersRiddle/README.md

 - Chance of prisoners to win game is ~0%.

 ### Loop strategy
-- Pick box with prisoner assigned number and then pick box with number founed inside in previuos box and repeat 49 times.
+- Pick box with prisoner assigned number and then pick box with number founded inside in previuos box and repeat 49 times.
-- Change of prisoners to win game is ~33%.
+- Chance of prisoners to win game is ~33%.